- Outline the British southern strategy and its results

 By 1778, the war had turned into a stalemate.
 Although some in Britain, including Prime Minister Lord North, wanted peace, King George III demanded that the colonies be brought to obedience.
 To break the deadlock, the British revised their strategy and turned their attention to the southern colonies, where they could expect more support from Loyalists.
 The southern colonies soon became the center of the fighting.
 The southern strategy brought the British success at first, but thanks to the leadership of George Washington and General Nathanael Greene and the crucial assistance of French forces, the Continental Army defeated the British at Yorktown, effectively ending further large-scale operations during the war.

 The British architect of the war strategy, Lord George Germain, believed Britain would gain the upper hand with the support of Loyalists, slaves, and Indian allies in the South, and indeed, this southern strategy initially achieved great success.
 The British began their southern campaign by capturing Savannah, the capital of Georgia, in December 1778.
-In Georgia, they found support from thousands of slaves who ran to the British side to escape their bondage.
+In Georgia, they found support from thousands of enslaved people who ran to the British side to escape their bondage.
 As the British regained political control in Georgia, they forced the inhabitants to swear allegiance to the king and formed twenty Loyalist regiments.
-The Continental Congress had suggested that slaves be given freedom if they joined the Patriot army against the British, but revolutionaries in Georgia and South Carolina refused to consider this proposal.
+The Continental Congress had suggested that enslaved people be given freedom if they joined the Patriot army against the British, but revolutionaries in Georgia and South Carolina refused to consider this proposal.
 Once again, the Revolution served to further divisions over race and slavery.

 After taking Georgia, the British turned their attention to South Carolina.
 Before the Revolution, South Carolina had been starkly divided between the backcountry, which harbored revolutionary partisans, and the coastal regions, where Loyalists remained a powerful force.
 Waves of violence rocked the backcountry from the late 1770s into the early 1780s.
 The Revolution provided an opportunity for residents to fight over their local resentments and antagonisms with murderous consequences.
 Revenge killings and the destruction of property became mainstays in the savage civil war that gripped the South.